Walking Out

 Walking Out is a 2017 American survival drama film directed by Alex & Andrew J. Smith, starring Matt Bomer, and based on a short story of the same name by David Quammen.
 It was screened in the U.S. Dramatic Competition section of the 2017 Sundance Film Festival.
-It was executive produced by Rodrigo Garcia, and it was released on October 6, 2017 by IFC Films.
+It was executive produced by Rodrigo Garcia, and it was released on October 6, 2017 by IFC.
 It was filmed on location in Livingston, Paradise Valley, and Bozeman, Montana.
 The film received critical acclaim.

 Plot

-Once a year, David flies to Montana from Texas while on school break.
-David lives with his mother and makes one annual visit to see his father Cal, an avid outdoorsman.
-David is most used to the city life and has a firm attachment to his smartphone, with which he incessantly plays games and texts his mom.
-Father and son have a rather estranged relationship.
+Once a year, David flies to Montana from Texas while on school break to see his father Cal, an avid outdoorsman.
+David lives with his mother and is most used to suburban city life.
+At fourteen, he is firmly attached to his smartphone.
+He incessantly plays games and frequently texts his mom after leaving home.

+Father and son are distant.
 David barely looks up from his phone when his dad arrives at the airport to pick him up.
-Neither seems excited to see the other and Cal makes it clear that he wants David to participate in outdoor activities.
-He's stern with David, but they each handle the other with restraint.
-David would rather not go pheasant-hunting but agrees to join his old man.
-Cal takes it one step further and asks him if he'd like to go on a moose-hunting expedition in the snow-peaked mountains.
+Neither seems excited to see the other, and Cal emphasizes that he wants David to participate in outdoor activities.
+He's stern with David, but they are restrained with each other.
+David would rather not go pheasant-hunting but agrees to go.
+Cal asks him if he'd like to go on a moose-hunting expedition in the snow-peaked mountains.
 David is reluctant but also feels obligated to make the trek.

-High up in the mountains Cal is accidentally shot in the leg and it is up to David to get them both out.
-David carries his father on his back down the mountain, taking breaks to tend to his father.
-Though he loses his way, he finds a remote house, where he and his father receive care.
-A doctor arrives, informing David that Cal died, likely at some point the previous morning.
-David responds "I know", indicating he was aware that his father was dead while he carried him down the mountain.
+High up in the mountains Cal is accidentally shot in the leg, and David must get them both out.
+He carries his father on his back down the mountain, aided for a while by his directions.
+He takes breaks to tend to him.
+Though David loses his way, he finds a remote house, where he and his father can receive care.

+After a doctor arrives, he tells David that his father died, likely at some point the previous morning.
+David responds, "I know."
+He had continued to carry his father out.